nzbri/msnz/README.md

 each person in the actual sample, generate a synthetic comparison person randomly sampled from the population, conditional on the target person’s year of birth, sex, and age at a censoring date.
-The sampling approach gives a much more natural looking comparison sample survival distribution, compared to each synthetic person having precisely the median survival conditional on those values.
+The sampling approach gives a much more natural looking population comparison
+survival distribution, compared to each synthetic person having precisely the median survival conditional on those values.